 Strier (2011) Primate Behavioral Ecology.
 4th Edition, Prentice Hall, Upper Saddle River, NJ

-8.1 Have a good knowledge of evolutionary theory as it applies to primate behaviour.
+Demonstrate systematic knowledge of evolutionary theory as it applies to primate behaviour.

-8.2 Understand the ways primates interact with one another and their environments.
+Identify and understand the ways primates interact with one another and their environments.

-8.4 Be able to provide examples from a wide range of species to illustrate these patterns.
+Provide detailed examples from a wide range of species to illustrate these patterns.